 I have enjoyed photographing night creatures for over 30 years and my ideas and equipment have continually evolved.
 With the rapid advancement in camera technology and the advent of LED illumination it is now possible to photograph birds flying at night.
 This trend will continue and the techniques and equipment I use today will quickly become outdated.
 For those interested in this type of photography the additional equipment that is needed can be as simple as a decent spotlight and an assistant or as complex as you wish.
-These are my thoughts and techniques as of August 2018, which I hope will provide insight and tempt you to venture out at night and enjoy your photography in a different light.
+These are my thoughts and techniques as of September 2019, which I hope will provide insight and tempt you to venture out at night and enjoy your photography in a different light.

-The composite image below shows a series of photos of an operating ceiling fan.
+The composite image below is of an operating ceiling fan.
 One blade was painted on the edge with white paint and black lines.
 Images in the top row were taken using continuous light and show the effect of camera shutter speed in stopping motion.
 The bottom row, taken using an electronic flash on different power settings at a camera shutter speed of 1/200s, illustrates the superior motion stopping ability of electronic flash.
 Comparison of the images also reveals that the maximum 1/4,000s shutter speed on my camera is equivalent to a power setting of 1/4 and the motion stopping ability of the 1/32 power setting is equivalent to a staggering shutter speed of around 1/20,000s.

 Focusing at night

 The various types of focus sensors used in DSLR and mirrorless cameras essentially measure subject contrast.
 The camera continually adjusts the lens focus until maximum contrast is obtained.
 Illumination, subject contrast and movement, each affect the camera's ability to focus accurately and quickly and at night, additional illumination is required.

 LED flashlights and spotlights provide sufficient light output to focus on stationary subjects, however flying birds require intense illumination.